ComScore

 8. Tombola

-After finishing off the Christmas Eve feast, families gather around to play Tombola—the Italian version of Bingo.
-This raucous lottery-style game involves prizes and plenty of merrymaking.
+After finishing off the Christmas Eve feast, families gather around for a fun activity for kids and adults alike: playing Tombola—the Italian version of Bingo.
+This raucous lottery-style game is one of the most entertaining Italian Christmas traditions, since it involves prizes and plenty of merrymaking.
 (Psst: Head to Italy Heritage to learn more about the tradition and the rules of the game.)

 Italian Christmas Traditions - A woman in a white sweater, pink gloves, and a red scarf holds two holiday presents wrapped in Christmas tree wrapping paper.